-Disney MaxPass is $10 per ticket, per person.
-So, a party of 4 x $10 = $40.
+Disney MaxPass is $10 per ticket per person per day.
+So, a party of 4 x $10 = $40 for one day.
 Each member of your group will connect his or her park admission ticket to Disney MaxPass.
 You may do that ahead of the day you're visiting, but it won't be active until the day you visit.
 If someone in your party does not enjoy most of the attractions that offer FASTPASS or is too short, you might avoid buying them a MaxPass and use the Rider Switch service as well.

 Rider Switch has also changed to a new digital system.
 When the first riders are ready to ride, the entire party must check in at the FASTPASS return line.
 You'll be divided into the first riders and the supervisors (those staying with the child).
 A cast member will scan the ticket of a supervisor, giving them an extended return time window (usually adding 15 minutes to the return time) to use after the first party has returned to take their turn in supervising the child.
 The supervisor can usually bring up to two guests with them when they ride.

-You can even have party members in your profile who do not have benefits that day.
+You can even have party members in your profile who do not have MaxPass benefits that day.
 If some members of the group are using the free FASTPASS paper ticket service, you can still link their ticket to your phone, and see their own FASTPASS plans show up in the app (parents like keeping tabs on older children this way).
-As long as everyone’s pass is synced to their device, one parent can manage the family, but the same information can appear on the group member’s app on their smartphone.
+Even if everyone’s pass is synced to their devices, one parent or leader can manage the group, but the same information can appear on the group member’s app on their smartphone.
 Having the information on multiple devices makes it easy to adjust if group members decide to split off for a while or one of the devices runs out of battery and someone needs to take over.

 How can I prepare for Disney MaxPass?

 Before your trip, download the free Disneyland Mobile App to your smartphone and anyone else’s smartphone.
-Play with it so you can get familiar with how it works and to research the wait times, where to find characters, make dining reservations, or see the types of parades and shows in the park.
+Play with it so you can get familiar with how it works and to research the wait times, see where to find characters, make dining reservations, find Wi-Fi hotspots or see the types of parades and shows in the park.
 Put your credit card into the app.
-You can purchase park tickets with or without Disney MaxPass through the app and set up your profile.
-Note your username and password!
 Share the log in and password with family members who also want to log in and use Disney MaxPass on their device.
 They may also choose to set up their own accounts if they like.
 We recommend that people from other households set up their own accounts as well.
 Just link all of the tickets to at least one manager and you will be good to go.
-If you are instead purchasing Disney MaxPass in the app once you have entered the park, this will make for a smooth process, allowing you to reserve FASTPASSES right away.
+If you are purchasing Disney MaxPass in the app once you have entered the park, this will make for a smooth process, allowing you to reserve FASTPASSes right away.

 How do I purchase Disney MaxPass?

-You can get MaxPass when you purchase your tickets.
-You can also purchase through the Disneyland Mobile App once you are in the park.
+If you are purchasing discount Disneyland tickets with us, purchase Maxpass through the Disneyland Mobile App as soon as you enter the park.
 All guests with mobile tickets or tickets printed from home will be given a paper ticket upon entering the park.
 That paper ticket can be used to obtain regular FASTPASSES or scanned into the Disneyland Mobile App to be managed and purchase MaxPass.